CNES/cars/docs/source/user_guide/configuration.rst

                 - *color*: This image can be composed of XS bands in which case a PAN+XS fusion has been be performed.
 Please, see the section :ref:`make_a_simple_pan_sharpening` to make a simple pan sharpening with OTB if necessary.
                 - If the *classification* configuration file is indicated, all non-zeros values of the classification image will be considered as invalid data.
+                - Please, see the section :ref:`convert_image_to_binary_image` to make binary mask image or binary classification with 1 bit per band.
+                - The classification of second input is not necessary.
+In this case, the applications use only the available classification.

             **Pairing**